Knowledge Hub > How to Improve Diversity and Inclusion in Recruitment

 How to Improve Diversity and Inclusion in Recruitment

-While the law requires all businesses to treat employees fairly, avoiding discrimination and encouraging inclusion is so much more than simply meeting a legal requirement.
+While the law requires all businesses to treat employees fairly, avoiding discrimination and encouraging inclusion is more than meeting a legal requirement.

-The benefits of a diverse workforce are clear for all to see; and the more effort a business puts into creating an inclusive and fair workplace that reflects the community in which it operates, the more likely it is to be seen as an attractive place to work.
+The benefits of a diverse workforce are clear.
+The more effort a business puts into an inclusive and fair workplace, the better.
+If it reflects the local community, it is more likely to seem like a great place to work.

 It’s true that it can be difficult to ensure equal opportunities for all.
 Stereotypes exist and it can be difficult to break down those barriers, but inclusive recruitment means taking into account all manner of differences.
-From protected characteristics, such as race, age, ethnicity, gender, disability and religion, to different aptitudes, personality types and preferred working methods, such as flexible working, it all matters in creating a diverse workforce.
+From protected traits like race, age, ethnicity, gender, disability, and religion, to different skills and personalities, it all matters.
+Preferred ways of working, like flexible working, also help create a diverse workforce.

 Inclusive recruitment practices mean removing as many barriers as possible for the maximum number of people.
 So, where do you start when looking at how to improve diversity and inclusion in recruitment?